eveloson/rcloneosx/README.md

 ### Where to start utilizing RcloneOSX

 To start utilizing RcloneOSX first of all add configurations by command line `rclone config`.
 When RcloneOSX starts it pick up configurations added by rclone.
-Rclone configurations must be stored in standard configuration catalog e.g. `/Users/thomas/.config/rclone` and **not** encrypted config.
+Rclone configurations must be stored in standard configuration catalog e.g. `/Users/thomas/.config/rclone` and **not** encrypted.

 After adding configurations start RcloneOSX and go to Add tab.
 Add catalogs and you are ready for synchronizing.